No results for ""

 The formula is different for conversion metrics and numeric metrics:

-• Conversion metrics, including custom conversion binary, page view, and click metrics, use the total number of conversions divided by the total number of exposures:
+• Conversion metrics, including custom conversion binary, custom conversion count, page viewed, and clicked or tapped metrics, use the total number of conversions divided by the total number of exposures:

 • Numeric metrics use the total value divided by the total number of exposures: